-IX.
+XI.
 REPORTING

-Quarterly Reporting

-The Investment Officer shall submit a written investment report to Council on a quarterly basis.
-The reports shall include a listing of investments.
+Quarterly Reporting.
+The Investment Officers shall submit a written and signed investment report in compliance with requirements listed in Chapter 2256.023 of the Act to the Council on a quarterly basis.
 The report will include the following at a minimum:

-- A full description of each security held at the end of the reporting period based on amortized cost value. - Overall change in market value for each security and the change during the period. - Statement of compliance of the investment portfolio with the Act and the Investment Policy of the City.
+- A summary statement, prepared in compliance with generally accepted accounting principles, of each pooled fund group that states the beginning market value for the reporting period, ending market value for the period; and fully accrued interest for the reporting period; - A full description of each security held at the end of the reporting period by fund or pooled group, based on amortized cost value, including book and market value, maturity date and yield. - Statement of compliance of the investment portfolio with the Act and the Investment Policy of the City.

-Market prices for the calculation of market value will be obtained from outside sources.
+Market prices for the calculation of market value will be obtained from outside sources including, but not limited to: Bloomberg, the Wall Street Journal, the City's depository bank, safekeeping agent or investment advisor.

-X. FINANCIAL COUNTERPARTIES
+XII.
+FINANCIAL COUNTERPARTIES

-City Depository
+City Depository.
 A City Depository shall be selected through a formal request for proposal (RFP) process in accordance with §105.017 of the Texas Local Government Code.
 In selecting a depository, the service, cost of services, credit worthiness, earning potential and collateralization by the institutions shall be considered.

-XI.
+XIII.
 COLLATERAL, SAFEKEEPING AND CUSTODY

-Time and Demand Pledged Collateral

-All City cash and interest deposits shall be secured above FDIC coverage by pledged collateral.
-In order to anticipate market changes and provide a level of security for all funds, collateral will be maintained and purchased by the depository at 102% of market value of principal and accrued interest on the deposits.
-It is the responsibility of the financial officer to monitor collateral margins on a monthly basis.
+Time and Demand Pledged Collateral.
+All City deposits shall be secured above FDIC coverage by pledged collateral or an FHLB Letter of Credit (LOC).
+In order to anticipate market changes and provide a level of security for all funds, collateral will be maintained by the depository at 102% of market value of principal and accrued interest on the deposits.
+It is the responsibility of the Depository Bank to monitor collateral margins on a monthly basis.

 Collateral pledged to secure deposits shall be held by an independent financial institution outside the holding company of the depository in accordance with a safekeeping agreement signed by authorized representatives of the City, the Depository, and the custodian (with the exception of the Federal Reserve as Custodian).
+Substitution of collateral is permitted, provided adequate coverage is maintained.
 The financial institution shall provide a listing of collateral directly to the City.